Sarah-Marion/Password_Locker/README.md

 * Contains docstrings to document methods and functions
 * Contains a test class for all the classes testing each individual method in a class

+## User Stories

+> * A user can create an account with details such as login and password
+> * A user can generate passwors for a new account
+> * Store existing login credentials

 ## Technologies Used

 > * Python3.6